hashstation/hashstation/INSTALL-Docker.md

-# Deploying Fitcrack using a pre-built image from Docker Hub
+# Deploying Fitcrack using a custom Docker build

-This document describes how to install Fitcrack server using a pre-built Docker image.
+This document describes how to prepare and run a custom Docker build of Fitcrack server.

 ### Requirements
 Install **Docker Engine 20.10.x**.
 See instructions for you distro here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)